SilkRose/Pony/src/stories/love-licks/love-licks.md

 I sit in my study reading a book entitled 'The Construction of Languages'.

-I notice somepony open the door, but as the words fly by I forget to look.
+I notice somepony open the door, but as the words fly by, I forget to look.
 I can feel a presence beside me, I glance at them for a second before I finish the paragraph I am on.
 I see Pinkie starring at the book I'm reading, a quizzical look on her face.
 I stop reading to look at her, she has already turned to me and is leaning closer to me.

 Lick.